-Students are required to meet with the DAC at least once a year, beginning in year 2.
+Students are required to meet with the DAC at least once a year, beginning in year two.
 DAC meetings should be scheduled during the terms indicated in the table below, at least one week prior to the end of term.
 It is the responsibility of the student to notify the Graduate Program Assistant as soon as the meeting time is set so that reminders may be sent to the committee.

 DAC meeting terms by Institute

 Year 2 Year 3 Year 4 Year 5+

 IE2 S S W F

-IMB F W W W
+IMB F W or S W or S W or S

-ION S^1 S S S
+ION $\mathbf{S}^1$ S S S

-OIMB \mathbf{W}^2 W W W
+OIMB $\mathbf{W}^2$ W W W

 DAC meetings are to be held before the end of the indicated term.
-1Second-year proposal examination replaces DAC meeting.
-2After the qualifying exam and prior to the beginning of Spring term.
+Second-year proposal exam replaces DAC meeting.
+After the qualifying exam and prior to the beginning of Spring term.